Paris in the interwar period: The 1937 Exposition

+The Place de Varsovie in Paris during the World Expo in 1937, photographed using newly invented Agfacolor process.

-Paris hosted its last international exposition from May 24 to November 25, 1937.
-It had a long title: the Exposition internationale des " Arts et des Techniques appliqués à la Vie moderne " ("International Exposition of arts and technology in modern life").
+Paris hosted its last international exposition from 24 May to 25 November 1937.
+It had a long title: the Exposition internationale des arts et des techniques appliqués à la vie moderne (International exposition of art and technology in modern life).
 It suffered from the political tensions of the period.
-The communist-led unions organized strikes, so that only the pavilion of the Soviet Union was finished on schedule.
+The communist-led unions organised strikes, so that only the pavilion of the Soviet Union was finished on schedule.
 It was held on both sides of the Seine at the Champ de Mars and the Colline de Chaillot.
 The pavilions of the Soviet Union, crowned by a hammer and sickle, and of Germany, with an eagle and swastika on its summit, faced each other in the center of the exhibition.
 The exposition attracted far fewer visitors than expected, and ran up a large deficit.

-A few important vestiges of the Exposition remain: The Palais de Tokyo, now the museum of modern art of the City of Paris, and the Palais de Chaillot, with its large terrace and views of the Eiffel Tower.
+A few important vestiges of the Exposition remain: the Palais de Tokyo, now the museum of modern art of the City of Paris, and the Palais de Chaillot, with its large terrace and views of the Eiffel Tower.
 The building now contains the museum of architectural monuments.
 The gardens and water cannons and fountains at the base of the Palais de Chaillot are also vestiges of the Exposition.